GovTechSG/TechBiz-Documentation/manage-techbiz-account.md

 ## Edit subscription details

 **Subscription admins** can edit subscription details such as start date and subscription plans.
-You can also [add other SGTS products to the existing subscriptions](#subscribe-to-other-sgts-products)
+You can also [add other SGTS products to the existing subscriptions](#subscribe-to-other-sgts-products).

 **To edit subscription details of a TechBiz account**